Exploring Catholicism—OCIA

 • OCIA is for adults who wish to be baptized.

-• OCIA is for baptized Christians who wish to become members of the Catholic Church.
+• OCIA is for baptized Christians who wish to become members of the Catholic Church or who have not yet received Eucharist or Confirmation.

 How do I get started?